(Article updated: June 2023)

 A plastic tan never fades!
 In 1971, Barbie kissed her mod years goodbye and welcomed Malibu Barbie #1067.
 She rocked the quintessential California surfer girl vibe with her blissfully tanned skin, blue eyes and platinum blonde hair – even though her roots peg her to be a native of Willows, Wisconsin!
 With California’s white beaches and Pacific blue waves, Malibu was the perfect setting for a new Barbie lifestyle.
-Golden couple, Malibu Barbie and Malibu Ken, could paddle out into the ocean to surf, roller skate on the boardwalk, make sandcastles and picnic at the beach or lay out and soak up the rays.
+Golden couple, Malibu Barbie and Malibu Ken, could paddle out into the ocean to surf, roller skate on the boardwalk, make sandcastles or picnic at the beach or lay out and soak up the rays.
 (Barbie recommends always wearing sunscreen!)

 Mattel gave Malibu Barbie a fresh look.
 For the first time, she featured an open smile and her coy, sideways glance was updated to forward-looking eyes.
 Her TNT face was replaced with the Stacey face mold.
-She has long, straight, blonde hair with a slight off-center part and a smile much like Marcia Brady’s!
+She has long, straight, blonde hair with a slight off-center part and a smile much like Marcia Brady’s.
+(Marsha Marsha Marsha!)
 Her lashes are painted on and she has soft coral lips.
 Malibu Barbie was ready for the surf in her powder blue swimsuit, lavender goggle glasses on top of her head and a yellow beach towel.
 Each doll in the Malibu series came with a different colored beach towel.

 The Malibu dolls were an instant hit so Mattel added Malibu friends and family soon after.
 It also spawned licensed products, such as Colorform sets and coloring books.
 The tanned Malibu Sun Set included Barbie’s boyfriend Malibu Ken, little sister Malibu Skipper, cousin Malibu Francie, and her best friends Malibu P.J. and Malibu Christie.
 The introduction of the Sun Set family was an off-the-charts hit but, as Stephanie Deutsch, author of Barbie the First 30 Years, notes, “It sadly marked the beginning of the end of the "Golden Time of Vintage Barbie dolls."
 The following mass-produced, low-budget Barbies lacked the quality (lashes, elaborate hairstyles, etc.) and flair of the early Barbie dolls that collectors love so much.